History

 In May 2015, the Franklin Institute selected the WPCC after-school youth arts program as one of twelve programs/organizations across the city to participate in their “Students Making a Difference” event.
 This event allowed our program participants to showcase their social, artistic, and educational growth.

-Over the last seventeen years, the organization has been providing out-of-school time programming in multiple locations, maintaining valuable venue partnerships throughout and near West Philadelphia.
-In addition to the School of the Future and the Horticulture Center, program venues have included the Community Education Center (CEC), John Anderson Cultural Center, Martha Washington School, Alain Locke School, Shofuso Japanese House and Garden, Parkside Evans Recreation Center, and the Dornsief Center for Neighborhood Partnerships.
+Over the last nineteen years, the organization has been providing out-of-school time programming in multiple locations, maintaining valuable venue partnerships throughout and near West Philadelphia.
+Current program venues include the Community Education Center (CEC), Martha Washington School, the Dornsife Center for Neighborhood Partnerships, and the Maguire Museum.